actions-marketplace-validations/kawazoi_aws-cdk-github-actions/README.md

 # AWS-CDK GitHub Actions

+IMPORTANT: This action was originally forked from [Naoto Ishizawa's repository](https://github.com/youyo/aws-cdk-github-actions)

 AWS-CDK GitHub Actions allow you to run `cdk deploy` and `cdk diff` and ... on your pull requests to help you review.

 ## Supported language